The guide to finding the best paddle board size

 Paddle boards 12 feet and above

 A paddle board’s width also plays a role in finding the right size SUP for your needs.
 Your paddle board’s width should be in the 30-35-inch range.
 Most paddle boards (inflatable SUPs and hard paddle boards) will have a width between 32 and 34 inches.
 For beginners, stay within the 32-34 range.
 For advanced paddlers, you can drop to the 30 -32-inch range.
-However, some companies make multi-person paddle boards that are 45-56 inches because they are designed for 4-7 riders — the Megalodon is one great example.
+However, some companies make multi-person paddle boards that are 45-56 inches because they are designed for 4-7 riders -- the Megalodon

 Board thickness also matters.
 There’s a huge difference in a SUP’s thickness when comparing inflatable paddle boards to hard paddle boards.
 Generally, all inflatable paddle boards are 6 inches thick and epoxy SUPs are around 4 inches thick.
 What does this mean?
 This means that inflatable paddle boards are more stable than hard SUPs.
 Discover the difference between inflatables and hard paddle boards here.

+Inflatable paddle boards have a consistent thickness from the nose to tail, which gives you the feeling of sitting high up on the water and makes you feel more stable.
+Hard paddle boards are shaped to reduce weight and have more rocker (curve on the bottom) to optimize for performance -- meaning you stand slightly above the water level which makes a SUP feel less stable.
 In today’s market, there are a lot of inflatables that are poorly made which means they are low quality.
 Beware of any inflatables that are less than 6 inches thick.
 A 5-inch inflatable paddle boards can be rigid enough until you put too much weight on them.
 All 4-inch inflatable paddle boards are becoming obsolete because they are not functional for most people.
 Read the 5 Myths About Inflatable Paddle Boards

 There is a lot to consider when choosing the right size paddle board for your lifestyle and needs.
 You need to consider your weight to find your ideal SUP volume.
 You need to consider what type of paddle boarding you plan on doing to figure out what length you need.
 Lastly, you need to consider how stable you want to be on your SUP when choosing your boards’ width and thickness.